henszey/elasticsearch-query-visualizer/README.md

 # Elasticsearch Query Visualizer

-This page is intended to help debug large complex generated Elasticsearch queries.
+This page is intended to help visually debug large complex generated Elasticsearch queries.
 Could be expanded in the future to be more user friendly.
+Its actually more of a generic JSON visualizer right now.

 # Demo
 [http://henszey.github.io/elasticsearch-query-visualizer/](http://henszey.github.io/elasticsearch-query-visualizer/)